Liberal international order: Debates

 John Dugard of the Leiden Law School has argued that the concept of the rules-based international order (RBO) operates in tension with international law and has often been used to advance Western interests.
 Dugard argues that RBO rests on tacit agreements between only a handful of Western states which other states have not endorsed and that its amorphous nature makes it easier for Western countries, particularly the United States, to justify special treatment for their actions when they violate international law.
 According to Jeremy Garlick of the Prague University of Business and Economics, in the eyes of developing countries, the United States practices double standards when it argues for a rules-based international order while simultaneously failing to sign on to international agreements such as the UN Convention of the Law of the Seas.

 Relations with individual countries

-China and Russia have been characterized as the most threatening states to the LIO.
+China under Xi Jinping, Russia under Vladimir Putin and (since late 2025) the United States under Donald Trump have been characterized as the most threatening states to the LIO.

+United States

+During the second presidency of Donald Trump, the United States has pursued a campaign to annex Greenland, which is part of Denmark and whose citizens are also citizens of the European Union.
+This has triggered a confrontation between the United States on one side, and Denmark, the European Union and several NATO members on the other.

+On 3 January 2026, US forces detained the Venezuelan president Nicolas Maduro and his wife during a large-scale strike on the country’s capital, with Trump saying the US will "run" Venezuela and is "not afraid of boots on the ground".
+A week later, the US withdrew from 66 international organisations and Trump told the New York Times "I don’t need international law".

+These actions have been described by academics and commentators as deliberate steps towards ending a rules-based world order in favour of one where great powers have spheres of influence.

+In a widely acclaimed and discussed speech at the World Economic Forum in January 2026, Canadian Prime Minister Mark Carney (whose country has also faced similar threats of annexation by Trump) described a "rupture" in the rules-based international order, which was always "partially false" as the "strongest would exempt themselves when convenient".
+He stated that the world is now in an era of great power rivalry and that "great powers have begun using economic integration as weapons, tariffs as leverage, financial infrastructure as coercion, and supply chains as vulnerabilities to be exploited".